sauspiel/MacBacon/README.md

   * exit with non-zero status when there were failures/errors
   * Add `wait` without explicit time
   * Add `wait_for_change`

+* TODO, 2012: MacBacon fork release 1.4
+  * Use GCD to run specs concurrently when started with the `-c` command-line option.
+  * Add delegate support, which notifies a delegate when a spec will start and once it finishes and also once Bacon has finished the run.

 Contact
 =======